selalib/selalib/GitQuickstart.md

 But she wants to offer her new algorithm to the group.
 She goes back to the main branch:
 ~~~
- git checkout selalib-devel   (switch to selalib-devel)
+ git checkout develop   (switch to develop)
  git merge morgane-branch       (add the new algorithm from Morgane)
- git push origin selalib-devel  (selalib-devel is updated on the server,
+ git push origin develop  (develop is updated on the server,
                                  everybody can use these improvements)
 ~~~